sedkis/fitdrinks/README.md

 Insert / Search for Recipes
 Use UI Grid to display information

-Seed database using .xlsx server file
+Seed database using .xlsx server file by hitting the seed api ("/api/recipes/seed")

 This repo was forked off (http://meanjs.org/):